 Erected by North Carolina Civil War Trails.

 Location.
 36° 9.093′ N, 81° 57.786′ W. Marker is in Elk Park, North Carolina, in Avery County.
 Marker can be reached from the intersection of Elk Park Highway (State Highway 194) and U.S. 19E, on the right when traveling east.
-Touch for map.
-The marker is located on the grounds of the Historic Site of Cranberry High School.
+The marker is located on the grounds Touch for map.
 Marker is in this post office area: Elk Park NC 28622, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this Cranberry Mines (within shouting distance of this marker); Lees-McRae College (approx. 5 miles away); Shepherd M. Dugger (approx. 5 miles away); Banner Elk (approx. 5.2 miles away); Overmountain Men (approx. 5.4 miles away); Yellow Mountain Road (approx. 6.7 miles away); A Woman of War (approx. 7˝ miles away); Asa Gray (approx. 8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Cranberry Mines (within shouting distance of this marker); Lees-McRae College (approx. 5 miles away); Shepherd M. Dugger (approx. 5 miles away); Banner Elk (approx. 5.2 miles away); Overmountain Men (approx. 5.4 miles away); Yellow Mountain Road (approx. 6.7 miles away); A Woman of War (approx. 7˝ miles away); Asa Gray (approx. 8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 26, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 556 times since then and 12 times this year.
+It was originally submitted on September 26, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 639 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 26, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.